sbkuehn/refArch-k8sAzure/k8s/README.md

 **Information on K8s Configuration**
 Within this folder, you will find the following files:

-1) aksDeploy.json - ARM template that deploys the Kubernetes cluster.
+1) **aksDeploy.json** - ARM template that deploys the Kubernetes cluster.
 This file declares all the Kubernetes cluster, which comprises of deploying nodes (VMs), nics, the Availability Set, and the NSG.
 Additional comments on this deployment:
 <i><br>- This deployment does not deploy a public load balancer.
-- This deployment reports to an existing Log Analytics workspace.</i>
+ <br>- This deployment reports to an existing Log Analytics workspace.</i>

-2) aksParams.json - this is the parameters file for the ARM template deployment.
+2) **aksParams.json** - this is the parameters file for the ARM template deployment.
 Future deployments can be conducted by editing these parameters first.

-3) kubectl-helm-commands.md - this file guides you on how to connect to your Kubernetes cluster, create a namespace, create a Tiller service account for helm, install helm, and create an internal ingress controller for your Kubernetes cluster.
+3) **kubectl-helm-commands.md** - this file guides you on how to connect to your Kubernetes cluster, create a namespace, create a Tiller service account for helm, install helm, and create an internal ingress controller for your Kubernetes cluster.

-4) helm-rbac.yaml - this is the file to run while connected to your Kubernetes cluster so you can create the Tiller service account for helm.
+4) **helm-rbac.yaml** - this is the file to run while connected to your Kubernetes cluster so you can create the Tiller service account for helm.

-5) ingress-internal.yaml - this is the file to use for your helm command to install an nginx internal ingress controller.
+5) **ingress-internal.yaml** - this is the file to use for your helm command to install an nginx internal ingress controller.